Exenatide: Medical use

-A 2011 Cochrane review showed a HbA1c reduction of 0.20% more with Exenatide 2 mg compared to insulin glargine, exenatide 10 µg twice daily, sitagliptin and pioglitazone.
+A 2011 Cochrane review showed a HbA1c reduction of 0.20% more with exenatide 2 mg compared to insulin glargine, exenatide 10 μg twice daily, sitagliptin and pioglitazone.
 Exenatide, lead to greater weight loss than glucagon-like peptide analogues.
 Due to shorter duration of studies, this review did not allow for long-term positive or negative effects to be assessed.

-It is also being evaluated for use in the treatment of Parkinson's disease.
-As of 2023, a phase 3 clinical trial is underway.

-The medication is injected subcutaneously twice per day using a filled pen-like device (Byetta), or on a weekly basis with either a pen-like device or conventional syringe (Bydureon).
-The abdomen is a common injection site.